freenas/freenas-docs/userguide/plugins.rst

 To start the installation, click :guilabel:`SAVE`.

-Depending upon the size of the application, the plugin can take several minutes to download and install.
+Plugin download and installation can take several minutes, depending on the size of the application.
 A confirmation message displays when the plugin installation completes, along with any post-installation notes.

-Installed plugins are immediately activated and set to start when the system boots.
+Installed plugins are immediately started.
+By default, all plugins are started when the system boots.
 Unsetting :guilabel:`Boot` means the plugin must be started manually.

 Installed plugins appear on the :menuselection:`Plugins` page as shown in :numref:`Figure %s <view_installed_plugins_fig>`.